Financial-Times/dotcom-reliability-kit/packages/middleware-render-error-info/README.md

 app.use(renderErrorInfoPage());
 ```

-> **Note**
+> **Warning**
 > If you're using [@dotcom-reliability-kit/middleware-log-errors](https://github.com/Financial-Times/dotcom-reliability-kit/tree/main/packages/middleware-log-errors#readme) in your app, it's best to mount the error page middleware _after_ the logging middleware.
-Otherwise the error will never be logged in local development, which may cause some confusion.
+Otherwise the error will never be logged.

 Once you've mounted the middleware, if you're working locally you should now see a detailed error page when you encounter an error in your app (assuming you're [relying on the Express error handler to serve errors](https://github.com/Financial-Times/dotcom-reliability-kit/blob/main/docs/getting-started/handling-errors.md#bubbling-up-in-express)):